marcoseg/Microwire-EEPROM-93XX-Series/README.md

 ## Code Incorporated
-I took for Mr. benaeter, the code use in eeprom-programmer to display the memory data in Arduino Serial Monitor. shiftIn and shiftOut were modified to send and recive more than 8 bits uisng a proper bit mask .
+I took for Mr. benaeter, the code use in eeprom-programmer to display the memory data in Arduino Serial Monitor. shiftIn and shiftOut were modified to send and recieve more than 8 bits uisng a proper bit mask .